frcyan/frcyan.github.io/_posts/2025-07-30-daily-post.md

 date: 2025-07-30
 ---

-I threw in some potato slices, an egg, some lettuce and half a sozen shrimp in my noodle soup, and there we go, lunch completed.
+I threw in some potato slices, an egg, some lettuce and half a dozen shrimp in my noodle soup, and there we go, lunch completed.
 I then went to the lab to retrieve my tested sample and made a slight modification for my next to be tested sample.
 Was trying to make a modification on a Labview program to swtich the axes of a graph, but I didn't figure it out.
 I plan to work on it again tomorrow.